Blood Clots in Orthopedic Surgery Fact Sheet

 - Unexplained cough, sometimes with bloody mucus

-Call an ambulance or 911 immediately for treatment in the ER if you experience these PE symptoms.
+Call 9-1-1 immediately if you experience these symptoms.